Satisfactory Academic Progress

 When financial aid students do not make SAP one of the following happens:

 - Warning Status – When you fail to make SAP you are generally placed on Warning first.
 However, there are exceptions.
-See "SAP Status Types" to the left.
+See "SAP Status Types".
 Warning is a notice only.
 Access to aid for an upcoming quarter is not affected.

 - Termination Status – This means your aid is cancelled.
 Termination happens if: